The Ultimate List of Content Marketing Tools and Resources-II

 Slack is another cloud-based collaboration software for business teams, starting its services for as low as $6.67-$8 a person per month.

 The standard package provides access to message history and 10Gb storage per person.
 Users can share the channels of communication with client companies using their guest accounts.
 It also enables users to avail conference call services for up to 15 people and screen sharing options.

 You can upgrade the features to Plus or Enterprise Grid as well for more dollars spent per person.

 Asana is another planning and organization tool to manage workflow better with better collaborations and better tracking.

-It also allows resource sharing (images/google docs and other attachments) and communication with the team for only $9.99 a month (though a free package is available for individual usage).
+It also allows resource sharing (images/google docs and other attachments) and communication with the team for only $9.99 a month.
+A free package is also available for individual usage).

 vi- Google Hangouts